Extended Workday: Health and Safety Issues

 - What are some guidelines for using an extended workday?

 Extended workdays refer to work schedules having longer than normal workdays.
 However, there is no clear consensus about the length of the extended workday.
 Some sources consider it to be between 8 to 12 hours in length, while others insist that the term applies only when shifts are longer than 12 hours.

 Usually workers on extended workday schedules work fewer than five days a week.
 When the traditional thirty-six to forty-hour workweek is squeezed (or compressed) into three or four days, the number of days worked in a row is decreased and the number of consecutive days off is increased.
 This pattern is not always the case; therefore, working on an extended workday schedule does not automatically mean the same as a compressed workweek.

 Work schedules are important for both the organization and the worker.
 They affect the worker's health, safety, and family and social life.

-Many hospital, industrial, transportation, mining and office organizations are adopting the extended workday based on the assumption that it offers some advantages.
-However, the decision to set up longer work shifts (up to 12 hours or more) should not be made lightly.
-Studies on this subject do not provide sufficient evidence to decide categorically in favour or against the use of extended work shifts.
-The following are examples of the "pros" and "cons" of this issue:
+Many hospital, industrial, transportation, mining and office organizations use the extended workday.
+The decision to set up longer work shifts (up to 12 hours or more) should not be made lightly.
+The following are examples of the pros and cons of this issue: